Mean, Green, and Straight Poured into These Jeans: Writing

 Exploring Walters navigating her dating life was "so beautiful" to Valia, because they were able to show with one of her dates, Arthur, the hurt she feels that he only was interested in She-Hulk and not Walters.
-Valia said, "the essence of what’s being explored is like, 'You like this other side of me, but not both sides?
-That’s also me.'" and conceded it was hard to understand given she believed Walters was equally as attractive as She-Hulk.
+Valia said, "the essence of what's being explored is like, 'You like this other side of me, but not both sides?
+That's also me.'" and conceded it was hard to understand given she believed Walters was equally as attractive as She-Hulk.
 Mallory Book becomes better friends with Walters by the end of the episode, faster than the two characters did in the comics.
 Actress Renée Elise Goldsberry felt the change in medium warranted a faster bonding between the two, since she starts out by not respecting She-Hulk, but feels Walters earns Book's respect by the end of the episode, though still not necessarily making them friends.
-Goldsberry believed Book had to give Walters her respect in order to "to commiserate a little bit about what they have in common in the world they live in".
+Goldsberry believed Book had to give Walters her respect in order to "commiserate a little bit about what they have in common in the world they live in".

 The end of the episode shows Luke Jacobson has been creating a new suit for Matt Murdock / Daredevil, who appears later in the series.
 Valia was surprised to see this included in the script, and called it "a lot of responsibility" but "very fun".
 "Mean, Green, and Straight Poured into These Jeans" is the first of the series to not feature a mid-credits scene.
 Valia, Gao, and Marvel "played around with different versions" of the episode to see if a credits scene would work, ultimately believing the tease of both She-Hulk and Daredevil's costumes before the credits was the strongest.

 Design

 Titania's wardrobe and makeup were changed to a green color palette for the episode as a way to highlight the character trying to get in Walters' head and annoy her.
 Actress Jameela Jamil said it was "incredibly enjoyable that she would think wearing green would make her more likely to win the case".
-The "Avongers" and "Avingers" merchandise was designed by 100 Soft, who also creates various Marvel Cinematic Universe character Twitter emojis.
+The "Avongers" and "Avingers" merchandise was designed by 100 Soft, who also creates various Marvel Cinematic Universe (MCU) character Twitter emojis.